evgeniymelnikov/20k-rps-demo/README.md

-Successful test on 12200 rps.
+Successful test on 21800 rps (2 desktops and 1 external service for load testing).
 Have a problem with generating more request.

 To start it:
 1. need package gps-service and info-service with profile 'dev-docker-compose'